xddinside/dotfiles/README.md

 ### Hyprland Setup

 The Hyprland dotfiles included in this repository are archived from a previous setup based on [**HyDE's dotfiles**](https://github.com/HyDE-Project/HyDE).
-The current, active configuration uses [Caelestia dots](https://github.com/caelestia-dots/shell), which are based on [**Quickshell**](https://quickshell.outfoxxed.me/), and is not maintained in this repository.
+The current, active configuration uses [**Caelestia dots**](https://github.com/caelestia-dots/shell), which are based on [**Quickshell**](https://quickshell.outfoxxed.me/), and is not maintained in this repository.
 The old files are retained for archival purposes.

 ### Terminal

-The primary terminal emulator is **ghostty**, chosen for its speed and simplicity.
+The primary terminal emulator is [**ghostty**](https://ghostty.org/), chosen for its speed and simplicity.
 I use it barebones with very  minimal configuration, hence the absence of extensive dotfiles for it here.

 ### Shell (Zsh)